Testing Big Ideas in a Safe Place

 Participants will be able to explore the behaviour of at least two models, testing out assumptions about how they might behave.

 Our examples will be from health and social care integration and workforce planning, but will be relevant to people from a wide range of settings.
 Anyone who is concerned with using or working in public services, strategy, policy development, workforce development, service design, data & information, evaluation, research, improvement or facilitation, is welcome.

 Do not file under ‘something for our analysts’.
-To find out more, please contact us using this form.
+Register here.